scantist/user-docs/docs/en-US/Compliance-Policy-Rules/Policy-Rule-Type/Project-Rule-Attribute.md

 <hr class="thick" />

 Once the policies for components, vulnerabilities, and licenses are established, project-level policy rules can be applied based on various attributes such as the number of denied, flagged, and approved components, vulnerabilities, and licenses.
-These rules can be used to enforce compliance and ensure that projects meet the organization’s security and legal requirement.
+These rules can be used to enforce compliance and ensure that projects meet the organization's security and legal requirement.

 <div style="display: flex; background-color: #FFEBE6;">